Catholicism in the Second Spanish Republic: 1933 election

 The announcement of a general election in November 1933 brought about an unprecedented mobilization of the Spanish right.
 El Debate instructed its readers to make the coming elections into an "obsession", the " sublime culmination of citizenly duties," so that victory in the polls would bring an end to the nightmare of the republican bienio rojo.
 Great emphasis was placed on the techniques of electoral propaganda.
 Gil-Robles visited Nazi Germany to study modern methods, including the Nuremberg Rally.
 A national electoral committee was established, comprising CEDA, Alfonsist, Traditionalist, and Agrarian representatives - but excluding Miguel Maura's Conservative Republicans.
 The CEDA swamped entire localities with electoral publicity.
 The party produced ten million leaflets, together with some two hundred thousand coloured posters and hundreds of cars were used to distribute this material through the provinces.
 In all of the major cities propaganda films were shown around the streets on screens mounted on large lorries.

 The need for unity was the constant theme of the campaign fought by the CEDA and the election was presented as a confrontation of ideas, not of personalities.
 The electors' choice was simple: they voted for redemption or revolution and they voted for Christianity or Communism.
 The fortunes of Republican Spain, according to one of its posters had been decided by 'immorality and anarchy'.
-Catholics who continued to proclaim their republicanism were moved into the revolutionary camp and many speeches argued that the Catholic republican option had become totally illegitimate.
+Catholics who continued to proclaim their republicanism were moved into the revolutionary camp and multiple speeches argued that the Catholic republican option had become totally illegitimate.
 'A good Catholic may not vote for the Conservative Republican party' declared a Gaceta Regional editorial and the impression was given that Conservative Republicans, far from being Catholics, were in fact anti-religious.

 In this all-round attack on the political centre, the mobilization of women also became a major electoral tactic of the Catholic right.
 The Asociación Femenina de Educación had been formed in October 1931.
 As the 1933 general election approached women were warned that unless they voted correctly communism would come " which will tear your children from your arms, your parish church will be destroyed, the husband you love will flee from your side authorized by the divorce law, anarchy will come to the countryside, hunger and misery to your home."
 AFEC orators and organisers urged women to vote 'For God and for Spain!'
 Mirroring the female qualities emphasized by AFEC the CEDA's self-styled sección de defensa brought young male activists to the fore.
 This new CEDA squad was very much in evidence on election day itself, when its members patrolled the streets and polling stations in the provincial capital, supposedly to prevent the left from tampering with the ballot boxes.